Puerto Rico Islanders: Puerto Rico Islanders C

 The Puerto Rico Islanders C is the club's U-20 team.
 It participates in the Puerto Rican 2nd Division, with the goal of developing players from PRISA with extraordinary potential so that they can eventually make the jump to either the Islanders or Bayamón FC.

 Puerto Rico Islanders Academy

 The Puerto Rico Islanders Soccer Academy or PRISA was founded in 2006 and it is made up of U6, U8, U12, U14, U15, U17 youth teams and the Islanders C squad (U20).
 In 2008 the Islanders opened another academy in the northern city of Arecibo under the PRISA umbrella called the Arecibo Islanders Soccer Academy, which is composed from U5 to U20 teams.

 Mascot

-Populoso was the mascot of the Puerto Rico Islanders soccer team.
-Populoso was a large bear who wears the same color kit uniform as the Islanders: navy blue, orange, and white.
-When the Islanders score Populoso is there to encourage the fans.
-Populoso has the Puerto Rico dance, which is called the Islanders FC mascot dance.
-Populoso does his dances with the cheerleaders of the Puerto Rico Islanders.
+The Puerto Rican Islanders' mascot was a large anthropomorphic bear named Populoso, who is also the corporate mascot of Banco Popular de Puerto Rico and wore the same color kit uniform as the Islanders.
+When the Islanders scored, Populoso was there to encourage the fans with the team's cheerleaders.